30 Practical Paris Travel Tips You Need To Know

 Eat all the carbs.

-The patisseries and boulangeries are incredible, truly a Parisian experience not to be missed.
+The patisseries and boulangeries are incredible, and it is truly a Parisian experience that is not to be missed.
 Try something at each one (heck, I even tried multiple items at the well-known ones) and worry about the calories later.

 Once you’re back home, you’ll only be able to dream about Paris’ bakeries and pastry shops, so really take advantage of your opportunity to eat everything.
 They are so cheap compared to US pastries and taste a million times better.